 6. Speak Out: Unconscious bias is present, but ignoring it only perpetuates it.
 Take a stand and speak out.

 7. Listen: Never assume anything about anyone.
 Everyone has their own story that makes them who they are.

-8. Being Present: Sharing your time is one of the most valuable gifts you can give.
+8. Be Present: Sharing your time is one of the most valuable gifts you can give.
 Do it with intention by truly being present.